getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

 ### Clone the repo

-Use `git` to clone the repo that contains all of the Compose files and application code you need.
+Use `git` to clone the repo that contains all of the Compose files and application code you need to a location somewhere under your home directory.

 ```bash
 $ git clone https://github.com/getcarina/examples.git carina-examples